 Ask your doctor for more information about the cost of Nexplanon and any available savings options.

-Nexplanon is only available as a brand-name drug.
+Nexplanon is only available as a brand-name implant.
 It doesn’t come in a generic version.
 A generic drug is an exact copy of the active drug in a brand-name medication.

 Generics tend to cost less than brand-name drugs.